Last updated 22 May 2019

 And please note – this is not an exhaustive list, it’s just a collection of my favourite places.
 I’m sure I’ve missed some great spots, not on purpose, just because I don’t know about them (I’m a creature of habit, so seem to stop at my favourites every trip!)) so if you have any suggestions please do leave them in a comment below.
 Thanks!

-Ok….so lets go…I’ve written this as if you are heading up from Sydney in the morning and have most of the day to explore as you make your way to Blackheath where you could stay the night before coming to our workshop!
-Blackheath to Rydal isn’t too far, about 35 mins down the hill.
-But if you’d prefer to stay in Rydal itself, there are some great options here too, listed below.
+Ok….so lets go…I’ve written this as if you are heading up from Sydney in the morning and have most of the day to explore as you make your way to Blackheath where you could stay the night before coming to one of my workshops!

 If you fancy a coffee as soon as you hit the Mountains, turn left, off the highway at Glenbrook for a coffee/breakfast/snack chez Kickaboom (pictured below).
 I really like their coffee and the whole menu is creative, delicious and thoughtful.